This Easy Classic Slow Cooker Pot Roast Dinner has tender pot roast, carrots, and potatoes. The gravy is made at the same time!

 Can you own a slow cooker without trying Slow Cooker Pot Roast?
 I think not!
 This is an easy but classic recipe for pot roast that you will make over and over.

-This recipe uses a chuck roast and has the standard potatoes, carrots, and onions.
+This crockpot pot roast recipe uses a chuck roast and has the standard potatoes, carrots, and onions.
 My recipe also includes a self-making gravy!
-Just add dinner rolls and butter and dinner is served!
+Just add dinner rolls and butter and your comfort food dinner is served.

 This recipe is very easy to dump in the slow cooker once you cut the potatoes, carrots and onion.